The Rock Show

 "The Rock Show" is a song by American rock band Blink-182 for the group's fourth studio album, Take Off Your Pants and Jacket (2001).
 It was released as the lead single from the album on May 7, 2001.
-The track was composed primarily by bassist Mark Hoppus about meeting a girl at a rock concert.
-It was inspired by the band's early days touring punk rock clubs, mainly Soma in their hometown of San Diego.
+The track shares writing credits between guitarist Tom DeLonge, bassist Mark Hoppus, and drummer Travis Barker, with Hoppus serving as its primary composer.
+Built around a fast, three-chord structure and a compact runtime of under three minutes, the song tells the story of falling in love after meeting a girl at a concert.